IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-script.md

 <br/>
 Using watsonx Orchestrate as their AI assistant, the insurance agent had everything they needed to automate their daily repetitive task of sending a cross-sell email to an existing customer.
 The agent used Orchestrate's natural language chat environment to interact conversationally and perform actions in only five minutes.

-Using Orchestrate also eliminated the need to manually move data between systems by allowing the agent to invoke a catalog of pre-built skills that are connected to different backend applications.
+Orchestrate also eliminated the need to manually move data between systems by allowing the agent to invoke a catalog of pre-built skills that are connected to different backend applications.
 The agent boosted their productivity by executing a series of tasks sequentially within a single unified interface.

 Thank you for attending today’s presentation.